 Conclusions

+TThis study illustrates the power of combining genome sequence analysis with a high-depth functional readout such the transcriptome.
 By integrated analysis of RNA and DNA sequencing data we were able to obtain a unique high-precision view to variation of the transcriptome and its genetic causes.
-Comparing the contribution of gene expression versus transcript structure variation in populations, in QTL discoveries, and in allele-specific effects shows that a large proportion of genes exhibit variation in both dimensions, even though splicing has a pronounced role in population differences.
-We find both independent and shared effects of genetic regulatory variants on different traits of a gene and its flanking elements, highlighting regulatory complexity not only genome-wide but also within individual genes.
-Altogether, detection of thousands of transcriptome QTLs and widespread allelic expression that is mostly driven by genetic effects shows that it is the rule rather than the exception that a gene is affected by genetic regulatory variation segretating in human populations.
+Both gene expression and transcript structure variation contribute to intra- and inter-population differences, with alternative transcript processing dominating population differences and allele specific expression.
+We often find multiple independent regulatory variants in a gene, demonstrating both independent and shared effects on total expression levels and alternative transcript processing.
 Furthermore, we demonstrated how transcriptome analysis of mostly rare loss-of-function variants can improve our understanding of this class of variants with high functional relevance.
 For the first time, we were able to predict large numbers of causal regulatory variants, which is a key to real understanding of the cellular mechanisms of regulatory variation of the genome, and its potential downstream effects on phenotypic variability.
-Furthermore, our search for causal variants for cellular phenotypes from genome sequencing data brings us closer to developing methods for functional interpretation of personal genomes also for phenotypes above the cellular level.
-Ultimately, this study illustrates the power of combining genome sequence analysis with a high-depth functional readout such the transcriptome.
+This will accelerate the development of methods for functional interpretation of personal genomes.

 Methods summary